pcubillos/bibmanager/docs/api.rst

     Parameters
     ----------
     name: String
         A name following the BibTeX format.
     nested: 1D integer ndarray
         Nested level of characters in name.
+    key: Sting
+        The entry that contains this author name (to display in case of a warning).

     Returns
     -------
     author: Author namedtuple
         Four element tuple with the parsed name.

     Examples
     --------